blocledger/poe-sample/README.md

 `rm -r config/network/*`
 `rm -r config/wallet/*`
 `rm -r config/keyValStore/*`
-- Back on VS Code run IBP: Teardown Fabric Runtime
+- Back on VS Code run IBP: Teardown Fabric Runtime from the VS Code command palette

 # Running POE on the IBM Blockchain Platform Version 2

 These instructions describe how to run POE on the IBM Blockchain Platform Version 2 blockchain-as-a-service.
-It is assumed that Fabric network with at least one organization and one peer has been built and is functional on the service.
+It is assumed that a Fabric network with at least one organization and one peer has been built and is functional on the service.
 If you are new to the service try using the
 [IBM Blockchain Platform Version 2 tutorial](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network) as a guide.